MitchMatt/Movie-Project/README.md

 # Movie-Project

-Microsoft Movie Studio Analysis
+**Microsoft Movie Studio Analysis**

-Overview
-Problem Statement:
+**Overview:**

+**Problem Statement:**
-Microsoft aims to venture into the film industry by establishing a new movie studio.
-The objective is to create, produce, and distribute original video content.
-However, with limited experience in the movie industry, Microsoft needs to gain insights into the types of films that perform well at the box office.
-This analysis seeks to provide actionable insights to guide Microsoft's new movie studio in making informed decisions about the types of films to create.
+Microsoft intends to enter the film industry by establishing a new movie studio.
+The aim is to create, produce, and distribute original video content.
+However, lacking extensive experience in the movie industry, Microsoft seeks insights into successful film types to inform its decision-making process.
+This analysis aims to provide actionable insights to guide Microsoft's new movie studio in selecting the types of films to produce.

-Business Understanding
+**Business Understanding:**

-Domain: Film and Entertainment Industry
+**Domain:** Film and Entertainment Industry

-Stakeholders:

-Microsoft Production Team:
-Key Questions:
+**Stakeholders:**

+1. **Microsoft Production Team:**
+   - **Key Questions:**
-How can we ensure that our movies are the meet the criteria for audiences to enjoy?
+     - How can we ensure our films meet audience criteria for enjoyment?
-How can we optimize the movie production process to ensure a steady output of quality films while managing budgets effectively?
+     - How can we optimize movie production to maintain a steady output of quality films while managing budgets effectively?

-Microsoft Finance Department:
-Key Questions:
+2. **Microsoft Finance Department:**
+   - **Key Questions:**
-How can we ensure that our budget allocation aligns with revenue expectations and that we are making cost-effective decisions?
+     - How can we ensure our budget allocation aligns with revenue expectations and maintains cost-effectiveness?
-How can we plan our movie budgets to ensure a steady income stream?
+     - How can we plan movie budgets to ensure a consistent income stream?

-Data Understanding:
+**Data Understanding:**

-This dataset comprises two main tables.
-The first table includes columns such as 'movie_id,' 'primary_title,' 'start_year,' 'runtime_minutes,' 'genres,' and 'movie_rating.'
-These columns provide information about various movies, including their titles, release years, durations, genres, and ratings.
+This dataset consists of two primary tables.
+The first table includes columns such as 'movie_id,' 'primary_title,' 'start_year,' 'runtime_minutes,' 'genres,' and 'movie_rating,' providing information about various movies, including titles, release years, durations, genres, and ratings.

-The second table, on the other hand, contains columns like 'id,' 'release_date,' 'movie,' 'production_budget,' 'domestic_gross,' and 'worldwide_gross.'
-This table focuses on financial aspects, including production budgets, domestic and worldwide gross earnings, and release dates.
-By analyzing these datasets.
+The second table contains columns like 'id,' 'release_date,' 'movie,' 'production_budget,' 'domestic_gross,' and 'worldwide_gross,' focusing on financial aspects, including production budgets, domestic and worldwide gross earnings, and release dates.

-We can gain insights into the performance and characteristics of different movies, their financial success, and how factors like genre and runtime may influence their ratings and earnings.
+By analyzing these datasets, insights into movie performance, financial success, and factors influencing ratings and earnings such as genre and runtime can be gained.

-The analysis contains the following:
+**The analysis includes the following:**

 1. Business Understanding
-2. Importing libraries and datasets
+2. Importing Libraries and Datasets
-3. Previewing the datasets
+3. Previewing the Datasets
 4. Data Cleaning
-5. Exploratory data analysis(Univariate, Bivariate and Multivariate)
+5. Exploratory Data Analysis (Univariate, Bivariate, and Multivariate)
 6. Summary
 7. Recommendations

-Summary of Conclusions:
+**Summary of Conclusions:**

-Enhanced Data Quality Assessment:
-Addressing missing values, duplicates, and inconsistencies significantly improved the reliability of the dataset, making it suitable for analysis.
+- Enhanced Data Quality Assessment: Addressing missing values, duplicates, and inconsistencies significantly improved dataset reliability.

-Evaluated Data Completeness:
+- Evaluated Data Completeness: Actions were taken to enhance data quality by analyzing and addressing missing values.
-We assessed data completeness by analyzing missing values and taking appropriate actions to enhance data quality.

-Ensured Data Integrity:
-Data integrity issues such as negative values were identified and corrected, contributing to data reliability.
+- Ensured Data Integrity: Corrected data integrity issues such as negative values to enhance reliability.

-Refined Data Types:
-Data types were reviewed and adjusted, including date conversion for time-based analysis and numeric conversions for mathematical computations.
+- Refined Data Types: Reviewed and adjusted data types, including date conversion for time-based analysis and numeric conversions for mathematical computations.

-Derived Descriptive Statistics:
-Descriptive statistics were computed to summarize dataset attributes, providing valuable insights.
+- Derived Descriptive Statistics: Computed descriptive statistics to summarize dataset attributes, providing valuable insights.

-Optimal Movie Runtime:
-Analysis revealed that the average runtime for successful movies hovers around 90 minutes, indicating audience preferences.
+- Optimal Movie Runtime: Analysis showed the average runtime for successful movies is around 90 minutes, aligning with audience preferences.

-Genre and Median Ratings:
-Music-related movies achieved higher median ratings, suggesting potential opportunities in this genre.
+- Genre and Median Ratings: Music-related movies achieved higher median ratings, indicating potential opportunities in this genre.

-Steady Investment Strategy:
-A consistent trend in average income per movie around $96 million suggests maintaining a steady investment in movie production.
+- Steady Investment Strategy: Consistent trends in average income per movie around $96 million suggest maintaining steady investment in movie production.

-Production Budget and Revenue Correlation:
-A positive correlation exists between production budgets and worldwide gross revenue, emphasizing the importance of budget allocation
+- Production Budget and Revenue Correlation: Positive correlation between production budgets and worldwide gross revenue emphasizes the importance of budget allocation.

-Restructured Recommendations and Next Steps for Microsoft:
+**Restructured Recommendations and Next Steps for Microsoft:**

 **Recommendations:**